luetage/vivaldi_forum_mod/README.md

 ### Themes

-Did you create a beautiful theme with help of the Theme Machine?
+Have you created a beautiful theme with help of the Theme Machine?
 Great!
-Please share it by using the **Share** button on the options page, which will copy the theme code to your clipboard.
+Please share it by using the **Export** button on the options page, which will copy the theme code to your clipboard.
 Afterwards simply paste the theme code in a reply to the [feedback topic](https://forum.vivaldi.net/topic/19728/vivaldi-forum-mod) on Vivaldi Forum.
 Did you introduce additional changes with User CSS? – Copy the code and paste it alongside your theme.

-You can also create a standalone community theme:
+Create your own theme:

 * Download or clone the repository.
 * On Vivaldi's extensions page enable developer mode, click **Load unpacked** and select the Vivaldi Forum mod directory.
 * Select **Standard** theme in options, open `standard.css` (located in `vivaldi_forum_mod/themes`) in a text editor and start designing your new theme.
-* Submit the code for review.
-Contact through Vivaldi Forum directly, either through the feedback topic, or by sending a [message](https://forum.vivaldi.net/user/luetage).

 ### Translations

 Vivaldi Forum mod 2.0 introduces translations.
 Following languages are currently being worked on:

+* Czech
 * French
 * German
 * Italian
+* Russian
 * Spanish
+* Vietnamese

 You can help out by improving these translations, or by introducing a new translation.
 Here's a quick **how to**:

 * Please make sure the language you want to translate to is [supported](https://developer.chrome.com/webstore/i18n?csw=1#localeTable).
-* Clone or download the [testing branch](https://github.com/luetage/vivaldi_forum_mod/tree/testing).
+* Clone or download the [repository](https://github.com/luetage/vivaldi_forum_mod/).
 * On Vivaldi's extensions page enable developer mode, click **Load unpacked** and select the Vivaldi Forum mod directory.
 * In Vivaldi browser settings, go to **Startup** and select your desired target language.
 Restart the browser.
 * In Vivaldi Forum settings pick your target language, hit **Save** and reload the tab.